zbl14/spring-boot-lcs-server/README.md

 A user should be able to request the LCS of a Set of Strings by sending a POST request to the server at http://localhost:8080/lcs.

+## Technologies Used

+- Java
+- Spring Boot with Maven

 ## Setup/Installation Requirements

 ### Getting the repo